Check out the conference photo album here.

-The Institute for Human-Animal Connection (IHAC) at the University of Denver Graduate School of Social Work is pleased to announce our 3rd biennial Animals on the Mind conference, Extraordinary Connections: Illuminating neurodiversity in human-animal relationships, at University of Denver on May 3-4, 2018.
+The Institute for Human-Animal Connection (IHAC) at the University of Denver Graduate School of Social Work would like to thank all of our volunteers, sponsors and attendees of our 3rd biennial Animals on the Mind conference, Extraordinary Connections: Illuminating neurodiversity in human-animal relationships, at University of Denver on May 3-4, 2018.

-Extraordinary Connections aims to increase awareness, compassion and understanding of people on the autism spectrum through the strength-based perspective of neurodiversity.
-This conference will focus on contemporary understanding of neurodiversity and human-animal relationships, through ethical frameworks of educational, therapeutic and vocational opportunities.
-Experts from around the globe will be featured as we explore the diversity of human and animal minds from a variety of perspectives and research.
-This special event is co-hosted by IHAC, Center for Neurodiversity and Green Chimneys.
+Extraordinary Connections aimed to increase awareness, compassion and understanding of people on the autism spectrum through the strength-based perspective of neurodiversity.
+This conference focused on contemporary understanding of neurodiversity and human-animal relationships, through ethical frameworks of educational, therapeutic and vocational opportunities.
+Experts from around the globe were featured as we explored the diversity of human and animal minds from a variety of perspectives and research.
+This special event was co-hosted by IHAC, Center for Neurodiversity and Green Chimneys.

 Philip Tedeschi and Michael Kaufmann start the 2016 conference by discussing their peak human-animal interaction moments.